You might be wondering, why do we at Active Agile care about racing?

 Apply systems thinking

-“If you are going to beat Mercedes, you need to fire at all cylinders.”Christian Horner, Team Principal Red Bull, F1
+“If you are going to beat Mercedes, you need to fire on all cylinders.”Christian Horner, Team Principal Red Bull, F1

 Winning in racing means being better at applying systems thinking, learning to put together all factors, when it matters, to give you an edge of maybe a tenth of two per lap.
 This means that all components, from software to hardware, driver, car, team - need to work together under uncertain conditions producing the desired effect.